-Kia and Slade's smiling faces became smaller and smaller as the taxi took him to the Dustport.
+Kia and Slade's smiling faces became smaller and smaller as Crazy Pete took him to the airport.
 He bit his lip hard.
 He slouched sullenly past the two girls.

 His feet carried him to a statue near the center of the school grounds.
 He raised his head to read the plaque.